BlakeCS-Spring2015/blakecs-spring2015.github.io/carolyn/_posts/2015-01-18-conditionals.md

 x = raw_input("What day of the week is it?
-(M, T, W, R, or F) ") if x == "M" or x == "F": print "You have CS class but no assembly!"
+(M, T, W, R, or F) ") if x == "M" or x == "F": print "You have CS class but no assembly!" elif x == "T" or x == "R":
-else:
-  if x == "T" or x == "R":
 	print "You have CS class and assembly today!"
-  else:
-    if x == "W":
+elif x == "W":
 	print "You don't have CS class or assembly today!"
 else:
     print "Silly that's not an option"